apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Boeing’s Earnings Showed a Huge Loss.
-Today’s Workers Vote Is Huge for the Stock.**
+**Labour volunteers in US helping Harris in spare time, Keir Starmer says**

-You can read more about it [here](https://www.barrons.com/articles/boeing-earnings-stock-price-workers-vote-f2fb88cc).
+You can read more about it [here](https://www.bbc.com/news/articles/c62m2pde4p6o).

 ## Requirements
 - Python 3.8